Multi-Instance Tasks and Batch Shipyard

 there is no "clean" way to perform cleanup from the Azure Batch API.

-However, Batch Shipyard will automatically stop and remove these running
+by Azure Batch, Batch Shipyard can automatically stop and remove the Docker

 To manually cleanup after multi-instance tasks, there are helper methods in

 the Batch Shipyard toolkit.
 These methods will aid in cleaning up compute nodes

 involved in multi-instance tasks if they are needed to be reused for

 Nearly all of the Docker or Singularity runtime complexities are taken care of by Batch Shipyard.
 The user just needs to ensure that their MPI container images are either constructed with the aforementioned accommodations and/or are able to provide sufficient commands to the coordination/application commands to work with the Azure Batch compute node environment.